 Beverages and additional snacks are behind the first seating area.

 The main seating areas are behind the beverage and snack section.
 The seats are comfortable.
 There is a view of the tarmac.
-Electrical outlets, however, are not plentiful.
+Electrical outlets, however, are few.

 To the right of the lounge entrance are the bathrooms and showers.
 I peeked in a shower room just to see what it looked like.